 Spanish For What Is It

-Sep 23, 2025 · 7 min read
+7 min read

 The History and Evolution of Spanish

 Spanish, or Español as it's known in Spain, belongs to the Romance branch of the Indo-European language family.
-Its roots lie in Vulgar Latin, the language spoken by Roman soldiers and colonists in the Iberian Peninsula after the Roman conquest in 218 BC.
+Practically speaking, its roots lie in Vulgar Latin, the language spoken by Roman soldiers and colonists in the Iberian Peninsula after the Roman conquest in 218 BC.
 Over centuries, Vulgar Latin evolved, influenced by pre-existing languages in the region, such as Basque and Iberian.
 The various dialects eventually coalesced into the Castilian dialect, which became the dominant form of Spanish.

 The Global Reach of Spanish: More Than Just a Language